 This costume series portrays aspects of life in Pompeii, a coastal luxury resort near Naples catering for the very rich of imperial Rome, mainly before but culminating in the eruption of ...

-from Lost Empires novel re;eased in conjunction with original telecast "In 1913 young Richard Herncastle joins his Uncle Nick's magic act and is introduced to the enchanted ...
+Adapted from the novel Lost Empires' released in conjunction with original telecast.
+In 1913 young Richard Herncastle joins his Uncle Nick's magic act and is introduced to the enchanted ...
 See full summary »

 A huge panorama of Wagner's life and work, from before the 1848 Revolution, through his exile in Switzerland, his rescue by the besotted King Ludwig II of Bavaria to the final triumph at ...
 See full summary »